sveltia/sveltia-cms/README.md

   - The [i18n limitations](https://decapcms.org/docs/i18n/#limitations) in Netlify/Decap CMS do not apply to Sveltia CMS:
     - File collections support multiple files/folders i18n structures[^87].
 To enable it, simply use the `{{locale}}` template tag in the `file` path option, e.g. `content/pages/about.{{locale}}.json` or `content/pages/{{locale}}/about.json`.
 For backward compatibility, the global `structure` option only applies to folder collections, and the default i18n structure for file collections remains single file.
     - The List and Object widgets support the `i18n: duplicate` field configuration so that changes made with these widgets are duplicated between locales[^7][^68].
 The `i18n` configuration can normally be used for the subfields.
-  - The `required` field option accepts an array of locale names in addition to a boolean, making the field required for a subset of locales when i18n support is enabled.
+  - The `required` field option accepts an array of locale codes in addition to a boolean, making the field required for a subset of locales when i18n support is enabled.
 For example, if only English is required, you could write `required: [en]`.
 An empty array is equivalent to `required: false`.
   - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].
   - The `{{locale}}` template tag can be used in the [`preview_path`](https://decapcms.org/docs/configuration-options/#preview_path) collection option to provide site preview links for each language[^63].
   - It’s possible to [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters.